ceres-c/VU-Thesis/journal.md

 ## 2024-06-06
 - Writing code to calculate target UART TX -> pico UART RX delay
 - Done obtaining relevant delays, I guess

+## 2024-06-13
+- Writing code to identify stable threshold voltages
+- Switched power supply to lab psu for easy target reset

+## 2024-06-14
+- Reliable code
+- Found some weird behavior with target dying after a while (see images in notebooks/img)
+- Above looks similar to when I power the target on and it is simply not brought up entirely, that is without any fault injection going on.
+It just boots, does its thing for a couple of ms, then hangs.
+Probs it does not like the ME being only half loaded or something.